foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 [PASS] package_name::tests::calling_another
 Tests: 2 passed, 0 failed, 0 skipped, 0 ignored, other filtered out
 ```

+When running with a filter, `other filtered out` is displayed in the summary.

 ## Running a Specific Test